Auction Marketing: What to Say (and What Not to Say)

 Put It Into Practice

 Need help drafting copy?
-Our AI prompts for charity auctions can generate first drafts for announcements, donation requests, and thank you letters—then edit with your authentic voice.
+Our AI prompts for charity auctions can generate first drafts for announcements, donation requests, and thank you letters, then edit with your authentic voice.

 Create your auction or talk to our team to get started.
+See silent auction software for a full platform overview.
+See post auction follow up for thank you message templates.

 Frequently asked questions